alexanderelmuratov/goit-react-native-hw-social/README.md

 <!-- # Open camera on your device and scan the code below -->

-# 1. Upload Expo Go app
+# 1. Get the Expo Go app from App Store/Play Market

 # 2. Open the camera on your device